storybookjs/marko/docs/essentials/controls.md

 ### Configuration

-The controls addon can be configured in two ways:
+The Controls addon can be configured in two ways:

 - Individual controls can be configured via control annotations.
 - The addon's appearance can be configured via parameters.